top of page

 Mahler.jpeg

-International Conducting Workshop with Dr. Danko Druško
+International Conducting Workshop with Maestro Druško

 Frances Stark's The Magic Flute (orchestrated by Danko Druško)